Valle di Comino

-The Valle di Comino ([ˈvalle di ˈkɔmino]) is a valley in the province of Frosinone, in Lazio in central Italy.
-It runs from San Biagio Saracinisco to Vicalvi and is adjacent to the Abruzzi mountains.
+The Valle di Comino ([ˈvalle di ˈkɔmino]) is a valley in the province of Frosinone, Lazio, in south Italy.
+It runs from San Biagio Saracinisco to Vicalvi and is adjacent to the Abruzzo mountains.
 It grossly corresponds to the upper valley of the Melfa river, which runs through it before joining the Liri.

 History

 According to tradition, the name of the valley can be traced to ancient Cominium, destroyed in 293 BC.
 In Livy's History of Rome, there are early references to Cominium as the site of a battle between the Samnites and the Romans.
 Some suggest that the town of San Donato is the ancient Cominium, others believe the battle site was at Vicalvi.

 The area was however already settled in prehistoric times; later it was inhabited by Osco-Sabellian tribes.
 Its main center was Atina, mentioned in Virgil's Aeneid.
 In the Middle Ages, numerous castles were built in the valley, which was part of the Lombard Duchy of Spoleto, the Principality of Capua and the county of Aquino, until it became part of the Norman unified Kingdom of Sicily.
 For a period it was also contested between the monasteries of Monte Cassino and San Vincenzo al Volturno.
 Later it was a fief of families such as the Aquino, Cantelmo, Borgia and Gallio.